The Vegan Sandwich Manifesto: Sandwich ideas, spreads, sauces, and more

 Who doesn’t love a cheesy sandwich?
 This vegan ricotta would be delicious on a light sandwich with sliced cucumbers or on a sandwich loaded with ingredients.

-Sandwich Sauce Recipes
+Sandwich Sauce Recipes: Our Favorites

 Sauces can take a sandwich from mediocre to OMG!
 Elevate yours with one of these recipes: